tresata/hackathon2017/README.md

     df.groupBy("ChildZip").count().collect()

-Note that for your "production" run on the full dataset you might want to increase resources used on the cluster:
+Note that for your "production" run on the dataset you might want to increase resources used on the cluster:

-    --num-executors 2 --executor-cores 2 --executor-memory 2G
+    --num-executors 4 --executor-memory 4G --executor-cores 4

 Keep in mind that a spark-shell takes up these resources on the cluster even when you do not use them so please do not keep a spark-shell with "production" resources open unused.